TheresaLui/SelfHelpContent_v2/articles/prblemscopingques.documentdb/backuprestore.md

 			"id": "data_type",
 			"order": 5,
 			"controlType": "dropdown",
-			"displayLabel": "What is the type of data to be restored?
-(Production/UAT/Test/Demo?", "watermarkText": "Choose an option",
+			"displayLabel": "What is the type of data to be restored?", "watermarkText": "Choose an option",
 			"dropdownOptions": [{
 					"value": "Production",